-Manufacturing industries need to continue running production lines, and a credit facility provides the essential opportunity for future viability.
+Manufacturing industries must continue running production lines; a credit facility provides the essential opportunity for future viability.
 One of the many benefits of credit facilities is providing financial stability through reliable cash flow.
-Since any rapidly expanding business needs to stabilize operations, it’s essential to seek out a credit lender to help facilitate coverage.
+Since any rapidly expanding business needs to stabilize operations, seeking a credit lender to help facilitate coverage is essential.

 Credit Lenders vs. Traditional Banking